John Marnoch: Early life and education

 Marnoch was born on 23 May 1867 in Aberdeen, Scotland, the son of James Annand Marnoch, a postman from Kintore.
 He was educated at Aberdeen Grammar School, then an all-boys grammar school in Aberdeen.
 He studied at Kings and Marischal College Aberdeen (i.e. the University of Aberdeen), from which he graduated with an undergraduate Master of Arts (MA Hons) degree in 1888, and Bachelor of Medicine (MB) and Master of Surgery (CM) degrees with highest honours in 1891.

 Career

 Early career

 From 1891 to 1893, following graduation, he held training posts at the Aberdeen Royal Infirmary and the Royal Hospital for Sick Children, Edinburgh.
 He was appointed assistant surgeon at the Royal Infirmary in 1893, and promoted to surgeon in charge of wards in 1900.

 Alongside his medical roles, Marnoch was made a lecturer in clinical surgery at the University of Aberdeen in 1900.
 On the retirement of Sir Alexander Ogston in 1909, he was appointed to Regius Professor of Surgery.
-He stepped down in June 1932, and was succeed by James Learmonth as Regius Professor: Marnoch was then made emeritus professor.
+He stepped down in June 1932, and was succeeded by James Learmonth as Regius Professor: Marnoch was then made emeritus professor.